aleksei-berezkin/typique/docs/ComposingClassNames.md

 ## helperFunction

-This config allows wrapping the class name constant in a user-defined function invocation.
-This works similar as the arbitrary placeholders described above, yet gives you more flexibility, plus the function may read a bit nicer.
+This config allows wrapping the class name constants in a user-defined function invocation.
+This works similar as the arbitrary placeholders described above, yet it reads a bit nicer, especially for multiple classnames.
 However, because Laim requires compile-time constants, the function definition is somewhat verbose.

 **tsconfig.json:**